WeijiaZhang24/CausalMIL/README.md

 ### To reproduce the results in the paper:

-#### For MNIST, FashionMNIST, KuzushijiMNIST multi-instance bags, please use MNIST_bags.ipynb for training and visulization.
+#### For MNIST, FashionMNIST, KuzushijiMNIST multi-instance bags, please use MNIST_bags.ipynb for training, testing and visulization.

-#### For Out-of-Distribution (OOD) generalization results, please use ColorMNIST_OOD.ipynb.
+#### For Out-of-Distribution (OOD) generalization results, please use ColorMNIST_OOD.ipynb for training, testing and visulization.

 #### For Colon Cancer results, please use colon_cancer.py.
+This piece of code provides a dataloader for processing MIL bags organized as folders of images.
 This dataset can be obtained (credit to Dr. Jiawen Yao) from https://drive.google.com/file/d/1RcNlwg0TwaZoaFO0uMXHFtAo_DCVPE6z/view?usp=sharing